MistaVikz/GHG-Pro/README.md

 Both output files will be saved to a timestamped subfolder in the /output directory.
 The subfolder name will reflect the date and time when the analysis was run, allowing you to easily keep track of different runs and compare results.

 ### License and Credits
-This GHG Risk Evaluation project is released under the Creative Commons Attribution 4.0 International License.
+This GHG_Pro project is released under the Creative Commons Attribution 4.0 International License.
 This project would not be possible without the following sources:

 - The process of converting risk scores to ratings was made possible by the European Bank for Reconstruction and Development (EBRD).
 - The default rate table is public information sourced from Moody's.